 For many individuals who (are made to) feel they’re the “odd ones out” it can be stressful and traumatic to live with your secrets, your truths, your views on life, love and sexuality.
 These wounds require care and attention.
 They require recognition.
 And eventually they require healing and personal growth.

 How the process of counselling goes is fully dependent on your individual circumstances.
-It would not be wise if I were to provide a plan of action here if I haven’t yet heard your personal journey, and the responses from both within as from outside on your own discoveries.
+It would not be wise if I were to provide a plan of action here before hearing your personal journey.
+For me to offer support, I would need to know how your environment handles your own discoveries.

 Have a look at the information provided by the American Psychological Association on the themes of sexual orientation and gender identity; they ofer some very good starting points if you (or a loved one) is struggling with these very important aspects of our identity.